spotinst/terraform-provider-spotinst/website/docs/r/mrscaler_aws.html.markdown

 * `job_flow_role` - (Optional) The IAM role that was specified when the job flow was launched.
 The EC2 instances of the job flow assume this role.
 * `termination_protected` - (Optional) Specifies whether the Amazon EC2 instances in the cluster are protected from termination by API calls, user intervention, or in the event of a job-flow error.
 * `keep_job_flow_alive` - (Optional) Specifies whether the cluster should remain available after completing all steps.
+* `retries` - (Optional) the amount of times to retry provisioning capacity if provisioning timeout is exceeded Example: 1-5.

 <a id="task-group"></a>
 ## Task Group (Wrap, Clone, and New strategies)